Victoria, Student Intern, shares her advice on preparing for a presentation…

 The day before your presentation, make sure you have your flashcards or notes and any handouts at the ready.
-Make sure you have your powerpoint on a memory stick – don’t rely on online systems such as google docs as you might get flustered logging in if you have forgotten a password or if you have a bad internet connection.
+Make sure you have your powerpoint on a memory stick – don’t rely on online systems such as google docs as you might get flustered and take more time logging in ect.

 Make sure to get a good night’s sleep before your presentation.
 Practice good sleep hygiene (not watching TV or looking at your phone before bed) and play some relaxing music when you go to bed if you think you’ll struggle to nod off.

 Going for a morning walk or jog or doing yoga may help you relieve any muscular tension.
 On presentation day, dress in something relatively smart, but something you feel comfortable in.
 Spending some time on your appearance may help you feel better when you’re presenting.
 Practice breathing exercises or just take deep breaths to keep calm.
 Some also find that relaxing music helps.
 Going for a morning walk or jog or doing yoga may help you relieve any muscular tension.